-The question many law firm owners and managers have is what they should do with job-hoppers?
+The question many law firm owners and managers have are what they should do with job-hoppers?
 Do they give them a chance with the thought that their law firm is such a better environment that the candidate would stay with them for a long time?
 Or do they pass on the candidate and hire somebody else instead?

 Every situation is different.
 Thus, you cannot apply a uniform rule or standard to every case.
 It is true as well that in the current climate, many individuals change jobs frequently.
-Millennials, in particular, are notorious as a demographic in moving jobs often.
+Millennials, in particular, are notorious as a demographic for moving jobs often.

 Ultimately, a law firm owner or manager also has to ask themselves what they are looking for in a particular position.
 In other words, do they need somebody long-term for this position?
 Or is this a temporary or part-time position where the candidate does not need to stay long?